cyrilhokage/cnouboue_portfolio/README.md

 # cnouboue_portfolio

 This is the source code for my personal portfolio website.
-It was developped with python django framework, and with docker to facilitate deployment.
+It was developped with python django framework.

 ## Quickstart
 ```